Skip to main content

 How Washington Compares to Other States

 Washington is an outlier.
-The majority of U.S. states have enacted some form of residency restriction for sex offenders.
-Here is how several states approach this:
+A majority of U.S. states have enacted some form of residency restriction for sex offenders whether statewide.
+At the local level or for specific categories of offender.
+Here is how several states approach this.

-Prohibits certain sex offenders from living within 1,000 feet of a school, daycare center, park, playground, or bus stop.
+Florida -- Prohibits certain sex offenders from living within 1,000 feet of a school, daycare center, park, playground or bus stop.
 Some counties extend this to 2,500 feet.

-Maintains a 1,000 foot buffer zone from schools, childcare facilities, churches, and other locations where children gather.
+Georgia -- Maintains a 1,000 foot buffer zone from schools, childcare facilities, churches and other locations where children gather.
 Violations are a felony offense.

 This is not a red state versus blue state issue.
-States across the political spectrum Florida, California, Texas, Georgia have concluded that children deserve this protection.
-Washington has not followed their lead.
+States across the political spectrum have concluded that children deserve stronger protection.
+Washington's protections by contrast expire when an offender's supervision ends.
 That needs to change.

 Washington's Three Tier Classification System